dklane/dklane.github.io/_posts/2017-10-22-port-to-jekyll.md

 title: "Port from WordPress to Jekyll"
 ---

-Ported this web site from <http://blogs.fcps.net/lane>.
+This web site was ported from <http://blogs.fcps.net/lane>.

 This provided an opportunity to learn about [GitHub pages](https://pages.github.com/) and [Jekyll](https://jekyllrb.com/).